bioperl/bioperl.github.io/howtos/Tiling.md

 The code in identifies the minimum covering set and the disjoint decomposition, given set of intervals (which are coded as arrays of 2 element arrays `[$a0, $a1]`, with scalar integers `$a0 <= $a1`).
 The code uses some tricks to do this pretty fast, and to get the creation of singleton intervals right.

-The disjoint decomposition is explicitly constructed such that each ''component interval'' of the decomposition is '''completely contained''' within one or more of the original input intervals.
+The disjoint decomposition is explicitly constructed such that each _component interval_ of the decomposition is '_completely contained_' within one or more of the original input intervals.
 This allows us to make certain assumptions later when doing the statistic calculations in `MapTiling` (see example below).

 ### The "Coverage Map"

-The ''coverage map'' is the useful association of the disjoint decomposition with the HSPs the input intervals represent.
+The _coverage map_ is the useful association of the disjoint decomposition with the HSPs the input intervals represent.
 It is an array of the following structures:

 `[ [$a0, $a1], [ $hsp_object_0, $hsp_object_1, ...] ]`

-The first element is one of the ''component intervals'', and the second is an array containing all the ''HSP objects'' whose coordinate range '''for the given sequence type''' contain the component interval.
-So we note that coverage maps are specific for hit objects '''and''' sequence type.
-For reports with translated nucleotides, the coverage map is also dependent on the sequence ''context'' (see [key concepts]).
+The first element is one of the _component intervals_, and the second is an array containing all the _HSP objects_ whose coordinate range '_for the given sequence type_' contain the component interval.
+So we note that coverage maps are specific for hit objects '_and_' sequence type.
+For reports with translated nucleotides, the coverage map is also dependent on the sequence _context_ (see [key concepts]).
 The coverage map for a tiling can be accessed with the `coverage_map($type, $context)` method:

 ```perl